zebssfian/Van-Allen-Belt-Particle-Simulations/README.md

 Numerical simulations of charged particle motion in the Van Allen radiation belts under the influence of Earth's magnetic field, with visualizations of the results.

+This project was motivated by an E&M video project on the topic; the animation style is relatively original and can be reused for other kinds of particle simulations if desired.

 ## Authors

 - [@zebssfian](https://github.com/zebssfian)